-Brazilian officers in riot gear.
-Photo by Rafael Vilela
+Brazil, officers in riot gear.
+Photo by Rafael Vilela.

-VICE: Hi, Anna.
-Let’s start with the World Cup–related protests across Brazil.
-While police forces have been brutally clamping down on demonstrations for more than a year, you recently wrote that “the World Cup is like a fashion week” for the country’s security industry.
-Why?
+VICE: Hi Anna, let’s start from the World Cup-related protests across Brazil.
+While police forces have been brutally clamping down on demonstrations for more than a year, you recently wrote **that “the World Cup is like a fashion week” for the country’s security industry. **Why?

 Anna Feigenbaum: Fashion designers host shows and catwalks year round, but Fashion Week is the time to really shine in the spotlight.
 The best talents from around the world come together and the media flock to look at them.
 Brands know this is the time to showcase their best.

-For the even-security industry, in addition to industry exhibitions like Brazil’s LAAD Defence and Security Expo, the World Cup, and Olympics offer an opportunity to show-off their new season in riot control style under "real-life" conditions.
+For the Event Security industry, in addition to industry exhibitions like Brazil’s LAAD Defence and Security Expo, the World Cup and Olympics offer an opportunity to show-off their new season in riot control style under "real-life" conditions.
 Products move from glass cabinets to the streets, and buyers around the world can see them in action.

 I think the problem comes from a combination of how governments tolerate police violence, mixed with the huge range of less lethal arsenal that the police now have access to.
 Researchers have found that often the more weapons police are provided with, the more like they are to make a decision to escalate force.
 Combine this with a situation in most countries where the rate of convicting police for abuse is incredibly low, and you will continue to see excessive force.

 In terms of history, less lethal weapons tend to be used excessively in times of uprising and global unrest.
-So different countries have faced excessive use at different times—the US in the 1950s, South Africa in the 1970s, South Korea in the 1980s, anti-globalization activists in the late 1990s and early 2000s, as you saw in Genoa in 2001.
+So different countries have faced excessive use at different times – the US in the 1950s, South Africa in the 1970s, South Korea in the 1980s, anti-globalisation activists in the late 1990s and early 2000s, as you saw in Genoa in 2001.
 However, with the Arab Spring and austerity protests that are happening around the world now, there is a huge boom in the industry.

 International and national media always cover riots and violent protests, but they seem to be way less interested in reporting on tear gas and other “non-lethal” weapons suppliers.
 How has the security industry developed across the globe in the recent years?